top of page

 Allison Roland

-Allison is a fourth-year student in the Clinical PsyD Program.
+Allison is a fifth-year student in the Clinical PsyD Program.
 She earned her B.A. in psychology from the University of Pennsylvania and her M.A. in psychology from the New School for Social Research.
-She is currently a psychology extern at the Steven A. Cohen Military Family Center at NYU Langone and has also held externship positions at Gracie Square Hospital and the Albert Ellis Institute.
+She is currently a Psychology Intern at NewYork-Presbyterian/Columbia University Irving Medical Center and has held externship positions at the Steven A. Cohen Military Family Center at NYU Langone, Gracie Square Hospital, and the Albert Ellis Institute.
 Her research focuses on emotion regulation as a specific vulnerability factor in depression recurrence and the interactive role of emotion regulation and life stress in depression relapse risk.
 Email: aroland@mail.yu.edu

 Woods Picture.JPEG.heic